How to Bake in Success: Kickstart Your Company & Give Others a Second Chance

 With the funds she raised, she wanted to pay for a shared kitchen license, to purchase liability insurance and train staff so they could receive sanitation certifications.

-To entice funders, Broussard got creative with her rewards and used memorable taglines such as “Lovers ought to stick to pies” for heart-shaped stickers with her logo for pledges of $45 or more, and invitations to the “Black pie affair” grand opening for pledges of $500 or more.
+To entice funders, Maya-Camille Broussard got creative with her rewards.
+She used memorable taglines such as “Lovers ought to stick to pies” for heart-shaped stickers with her logo for pledges of $45 or more.
+For pledges of $500 or more, she sent invitations to the “Black pie affair” grand opening.

 Within days, 67 backers had pledged $7,811, including a $2,000 pledge from a woman she didn’t know.

-“She truly gave from her heart and expected nothing in return,” says Broussard, who offered handwritten thank you notes, postcards, t-shirts, miniature pies and quiches, pie making classes and even a namesake “pie of the month” depending on the level of donations.
+“She truly gave from her heart and expected nothing in return,” says Maya-Camille Broussard.
+In return, Broussard offered handwritten thank you notes, postcards, t-shirts, miniature pies and quiches, pie making classes and even a namesake “pie of the month” depending on the level of donations.
 “She didn’t even expect the rewards that were rightfully due to her as part of her pledge.”

 Finding Distribution Partners